12 business cost saving ideas to improve cash flow

 - Marketing extras: Pause non-essential advertising or promotional materials

-Check if each expense directly contributes to revenue or essential operations.
-If it does not clearly support revenue or essential operations, treat it as discretionary.
+Ask yourself: does this expense directly contribute to revenue or essential operations?
+If not, treat it as discretionary.

 2. Review and renegotiate supply chains

-Supply chain negotiation involves securing better pricing on essential business materials and services.
+Negotiating your supply chain involves securing better pricing on essential business materials and services.
 This strategy directly reduces your cost of goods sold and improves profit margins.

 Follow this three-step approach:

-- Research alternatives: Get quotes from three to five suppliers for comparison.
+- Research alternatives: Get quotes from multiple suppliers for comparison

 - Negotiate with current suppliers: Ask for volume discounts or loyalty pricing

-Bulk buying means you pay more up front but save over time.
-Only do this if you have enough cash flow and storage space.
+Only pursue bulk buying if you have enough cash flow and storage space.

 3. Carry less inventory

-Inventory optimization means carrying just enough stock to meet demand without tying up extra cash.
-The days sales of inventory (DSI) formula shows how long it takes to turn inventory into sales.
+Optimising inventory means carrying just enough stock to meet demand without tying up extra cash.
+The Days Sales of Inventory (DSI) formula shows how long it takes to turn inventory into sales.

 Benefits of reducing inventory: